0x62797465/0x62797465.github.io/_posts/2025-07-28-ELF Capsule.md

    4 @ 80100044  int64_t a4 = [-0x22c].q
    5 @ 8010004c  if (a4 != 2) then 6 else 7
 ```
-Clearly, we need a disassembler to work on top of this one.
-Analyzing the disassembly itself would be hard, because the format changes when computing the address to write to/read from.
-Thankfully, as shown above, Binary Ninja's MLIL (medium level intermediate language) works perfectly.
+We need a disassembler to work on top of this one.
+Analyzing the disassembly itself would be hard because the format changes when computing the address to write to/read from.
+Thankfully, as shown above, Binary Ninja's MLIL (medium-level intermediate language) works perfectly.
 The script I used extracts the addresses read from/written to, computes the obfuscation thing (`(105 * (x ^ 0x420)) & 0xFFF`), uses a lookup table, and comments the mnemonic along with the argument.
 So our old code becomes:
 ```
    0 @ 80100004  int64_t var_8 = s0
    1 @ 80100018  [0x421].q = "What is the flag?"  // puts 0x80101000